Canada (2015- )

 The 2021 report comments “Multiple comorbidities and other conditions encompassed a wide range of diseases or conditions, including frailty, diabetes, arthritis, and osteoporosis”.
 Note that these are not terminal conditions.

-This means that in 2021, at least 5,164 Canadians were euthanased because they had cancer with no discussion with an oncologist about this course of action.
+In only 161 cases in 2022 did the clinician administering euthanasia give their specialty as oncology.
+Additionally, 806 cases involved some consultation with an oncologist.
+This means that in 2022, at least 7,649 Canadians were euthanased on the basis that they had cancer with no discussion with an oncologist about this course of action.
+This represents 90.6 % of cases of euthanasia for cancer.

-The 2021 report notes that the second opinion on eligibility was given by a nurse practitioner in 7% of cases.
+The 2022 report notes that the second opinion on eligibility was given by a nurse practitioner in 7.3% of cases.

 “Death be reasonably foreseeable” - no longer required